ba-st/Ansible/docs/GettingStarted.md

 # Getting started with Ansible

-**Ansible** implements two of the major versions of the [AMQP](http://www.amqp.org) messaging prototol (AMQP 0-8 and AMQP 0-9-0).
+**Ansible** implements two of the major versions of the [AMQP](http://www.amqp.org) messaging prototol: AMQP 0-8 and AMQP 0-9-0.

-AMQP is a programmable protocol allowing several messaging patterns, you'll learn a few of this patterns with a set of tutorials.
+AMQP is a programmable protocol allowing several messaging patterns, you'll learn some of those patterns with a set of tutorials.

 Let's start preparing our environment, the first thing you'll do is install RabbitMQ.
 We have chosen RabbitMQ as our messaging broker since it was designed with AMQP 0-9-1 as its central protocol.

 ## Installing RabbitMQ

 To keep the installation simple use the docker image provided by the RabbitMQ team on [Docker Hub](https://hub.docker.com/_/rabbitmq).
-Be sure of having docker installed, open a console and execute the following command:
+You have to make sure you have [docker installed(https://docs.docker.com/install/), open a console and execute the following command:

 ` docker run -p 5467:5467 rabbitmq:3-alpine`